 “Not everyone has a personal device.
 We heard often from our staff how heart-wrenching it was not to be able to have patients see their families,” he says.
 “The gift really aligns with the mission of our health system — to serve our communities.”

-Topics: Johns Hopkins Medicine, School of Medicine, Promote and Protect Health, Support Scholars
+Topics: Friends of Johns Hopkins Medicine, Johns Hopkins Medicine, School of Medicine, Promote and Protect Health, Support Scholars